 At EBM RentCover, we want to make sure our landlord clients are armed with the knowledge needed to best protect what is important – their investments and incomes.
 So, we chatted to one of Australia’s leading property and wealth creation experts about what makes a successful investor.
-In part one of this interview, Michael Yardney – Director of the Metropole Group of Companies – shares what not to do when it comes to property investment.
-In part two he gives insight into the traits of a good investor and chats about the importance of protecting assets with insurance...
+Michael Yardney – Director of the Metropole Group of Companies – shares what not to do when it comes to property investment.
+And, he gives insight into the traits of a good investor and chats about the importance of protecting assets with insurance...

-He just turned 67 (FUN FACT: by 2023, this will be Australia’s new pension age).
-However, Michael Yardney doesn’t appear to be slowing down any time soon… in fact, with more than 50 years’ experience in property investment and development, here is hoping he continues offering advice and guidance to budding investors and never throws in the towel!
+Michael just turned 68, however he doesn’t appear to be slowing down any time soon… in fact, with more than 50 years’ experience in property investment and development, here is hoping he continues offering advice and guidance to budding investors and never throws in the towel!

 So, where did this passion for property stem from?